loretoparisi/chrome-extension-react-app/README.md

 This is a chrome extension that uses React and ReactDOM to modify Components elements.

 ## How it Works
 The app uses the library [TextOverlay](https://github.com/yuku/textoverlay) to apply a overlay on a text node.
 The library has been modified to support Range matching (i.e. character positions) and React / ReacDOM integration.
 See [here](https://github.com/yuku/textoverlay/issues/20) for more info.
+It is using the [HTMLReactParser](https://github.com/remarkablemark/html-react-parser/issues) that transforms HTML to React Component in order to get the DOO element `outerHTML` contents and turn it into a React Element.

+## The Issue
+The code is able to bypass the React protections for Component modifications, but there is some issues in applying the changes correctly to the DOM elements.
+I have posted more info on [this](https://stackoverflow.com/questions/50813685/modify-react-app-in-chrome-extension) SF issue.

 ## Example
 This is an example of a Chrome Web app